Donald Trump Blasts MSBNC Host Joy-Ann Reid In Another Twitter Attack, Says She ‘Has No Talent’

 — Andy Ostroy (@AndyOstroy) September 14, 2019

 In July, the president infamously said in a tweet that several progressive lawmakers who frequently disagree with the president should “go back” to their ancestral countries.
-The lawmakers, which included Reps.
+The lawmakers, Reps.
 Alexandria Ocasio-Cortez of New York, Ilhan Omar of Minnesota, Rashida Tlaib of Michigan, and Ayanna Pressley of Massachusetts, are all women of color.
 They are all U.S. citizens and all but one were born in the United States.
 Rep. Omar came to the United States from Somalia as a refugee when she was a child and has since become a naturalized citizen.

 The president’s tweets about the women sparked condemnation from both Democrats and Republicans, and the U.S. House of Representatives passed a resolution in the days that followed to officially rebuke the statements, which many deemed to be racist.
 The president has often denied these racist claims.